TheCorpseGrinder/TheCorpseGrinder/README.md

 - 👋 Hi, I’m @TheCorpseGrinder
 - 👀 I’m interested in learning programming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on exciting programming projects to learn java
 - 📫 I can be reached by emails to basuraj.shyam@gmail.com ...